kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 There are a few tools and practices that I have left out for the sake of simplicity but they are worth mentioning to wrap up:

 - Queues: we use [Bull](https://github.com/OptimalBits/bull) for our long-running tasks (sending push notifications, emails etc).
 This is on a small NodeJS server that listens to changes in Postgres and Firebase and then enqueues any long-running tasks.
-- We use [Feature flags](https://martinfowler.com/articles/feature-toggles.html) to push code into production for a small subset of users before releasing to everyone
+- We use [Feature flags](https://martinfowler.com/articles/feature-toggles.html) to push code into production for a small subset of users before releasing to everyone.
+This is another reason why I've been OK with low code coverage so far since we can spot bugs that are occuring and fix them before releasing to everyone.
 - We deploy mostly to [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) which has versioning.
 If anything fails you can roll back to a previous version.
-All of our deploys are scripted to make ensure a fast feedback loop, and a fast patch route when things go wrong.
+All of our deploys are scripted (eg `npm run deploy`) to make ensure a fast feedback loop and a speedy patch when things go wrong.
 - Kanban: we have switched to full kanban rather than sprints/scrums.
 We still do weekly planning, presentation, and curation but there isn't a stressful "final push" to meet deadlines or an "early lull" as we build up the motivation to tackle a sprint.
 Kanban feels much more consistent and smooth.